Types of Financial Aid

 Students who intend to work on campus and would like to be considered for Federal Work Study (FWS) funds should indicate such on the School of Medicine Application for Financial Aid, Federal Authorization Form or Returning Student Financial Aid Form.
 As part of the financial aid award package, FWS funds decrease eligibility for other aid (usually Grad PLUS loans), dollar-for-dollar.

-If you’ve applied for and been awarded FWS funds, you will see the amount in your financial aid award on MyAccess and our colleagues in Employment Services have the same information so that your hiring documents may be completed.
+If you’ve applied for and been awarded FWS funds, you will see the amount in your financial aid award on GU Experience and our colleagues in Employment Services have the same information so that your hiring documents may be completed.
 It may come as no surprise to you that the largest employer is the library.
 Faculty and many administrative offices hire medical students for FWS positions.

 Unlike other types of financial aid, FWS funds are paid to students bi-weekly for hours worked.
 Therefore, eligible students who participate in the FWS program typically use these funds to help cover day-to-day living expenses, not big-ticket expenses like tuition or rent.